justinandronicos/scrape-and-dash/README.md

 ### **Database**

-A relational database is used due to the inherent data relations between websites (brands, products, prices).
+A PostgreSQL relational database is used due to the inherent data relations between websites (brands, products, prices).

 Each website has the following tables: